 CORTISOL AWAKENING RESPONSE

 The C.A.R. measures the rise and fall of cortisol levels at waking and through the day, and can be used as a “mini stress test”.
-This gives a key insight into the HPA Axis (hypothalamic-pituitary-adrenal) function.
+This gives a key insight into your daily energy levels and their rise and fall.

 What is the Cortisol Awakening Response and how do we test for it?